anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Update of list of reviewers
 * Issue #67, shortened the pledge endpoints to prepare for constraint deployments
 * Included table for new endpoints on the registrar in the overview of the registrar-agent
-* addressed nits discovered in SECDIR review
+* addressed review comments from SECDIR early review
+* addressed review comments from IOTDIR early review

 From IETF draft 04 -> IETF draft 05: